Elite Membership

 Relevance and Use of Midrange Formula

 The midrange formula is relevant in practical life.
-Like the mobile example we discussed above, a company has a range of phones with various price points at any given point of time.
-So with the help of finding out the mid-range of the series of phones, one can make out whether the particular model of the phone he is looking for is above the average price or below the average price.
-If we find out midrange of the weights of a class of students, then by having that, we can make a guess whether a particular student is overweight or underweight in that class.
+Like the mobile example we discussed above, a company has a range of phones with various price points at any time.
+So, with the help of finding out the mid-range of the series of phones, one can determine whether the particular model of the phone he is looking for is above the average price or below the average price.
+Likewise, if we find out the midrange of the weights of a class of students, then by having that, we can guess whether a particular student is overweight or underweight in that class.
+Pro tip: After understanding the calculation of midrange by formula, then you can use a midrange calculator and ensure your final answer with ease.

 • What is Harmonic Mean?